AlphaHasher/ChurchLink/README.md

 Sprint 7 - The Completion of Media-Watching such as with the Church's existing content, and watching YouTube livestreams.
 Completing integration of a simple viewer of pages for Mobile

 Spint 8 - PROJECT SHOULD BE DONE, Clean-up of any remaining last things we want to get fixed or implemented

 ---

+## 📖 Instructions

+According to the guidelines for the README.md deliverable, sections must be laid out for testing, deployment, and developer instructions.
+While the filling out of this content is a CSC 191 assignment, we will section out these places.
+However, we would encourage a current reader of this repository to read our wiki for detailed instructions.

+---

+## 📖 Developer Instructions

+---

+## 📖 Testing Instructions

+---

+## 📖 Deployment Instructions

+---